 Sarcasm aside, I know what the quote is trying to say, and I realize it is the right way to think about things.
 And so I consider another perspective.

 My son is home from college any my daughter, who lives across town, has also joined us for the duration of this shelter in place order.
-We are sharing a small apartment, and each of us is craving some privacy.
+We are sharing space, and each of us is craving some privacy.
 But, I have the pleasure of seeing my adult children every day, even if we are all wearing headphones.

-I watch my wife and daughter practice yoga together.
+I watch my daughter practice yoga.
 My son cooks a gourmet dinner for us, and suggests we say a prayer before eating.
 It is a wonderful idea.
 Something we rarely do.
 A prayer expressing our appreciation, love, and thoughts for healing the world.

 Will my family get on each other’s nerves, invade personal space, argue, and grow incredibly frustrated?
 Absolutely.
 But years from now, when we look back on 2020, though we may recall the fear and grief, it will be the unexpected gift of time together that I will cherish.